grain-lang/grain/docs/contributor/string.md

 __ñ__ is U+00F1, but it can also be encoded by combining __n__ U+0006E and tilde __◌̃__ U+0303.

 Normalization is the process by which combining code points are reduced to either single code points or put into canonical order.
 This is necessary for searching and comparing strings.
 Strings in Grain are not normalized.

 ## JavaScript

 JavaScript strings are not encoded in UTF-8.

+JavaScript uses UCS-2 with unpaired surrogate codepoints.
+Each codepoint is represented by two bytes.
+A surrograte pair is a pair of codepoints used to represent a codepoint greater than U+FFFF.
+DOMString is the  same but with a replacement character, U+FFFD, for unpaired surrogate  codepoints.
+A USVString is the same but  without unpaired surrogate codepoints.
+A CSSOMString is the same as a DOMString.

+A JavaScript string containing one or more unpaired surrogate codepoints is not a  valid UTF-16 string.
+USVString, DOMString and CSSOMString are valid UTF-16 strings.
+The encoder converts to USVString.